CRollins6020/CRollins6020/README.md

 **Hi there — and welcome.**

-This is my technical documentation portfolio, a space I use to practice Technical Writing as I continue to self-teach and grow in the field.
+This is my technical documentation portfolio, a space I use to practice technical writing as I continue to self-teach and grow in the field.
 I’ve included sample docs that reflect how I approach making complex topics more clear and approachable.
 My background is in SaaS enablement, where I worked as a Senior Instructional Designer, and I’m now shifting into Technical Writing with a focus